parneyw/parneyw/README.md

 - 👀 I’m interested in physics engines, game engines, how to factor code well.
 - 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate on nothing at the moment.
-- 📫 How to reach me ...
+- 📫 How to reach me: instagram: parneyw.

 <!---
 parneyw/parneyw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.